 In general, I did very well, but in 10th grade I ran into a wall — my French class.
 I struggled with French from the start.
 So my mother got me a tutor.

 Mrs. A. was a native French woman who was an acquaintance of my mother’s.
 She lived about 2 ½ miles from us.
 Faithfully, every Monday night, my aunt would drive me there and then come back and pick me up an hour later.

 This story speaks to how deeply my perfectionism is rooted in fear – and how real and debilitating my family’s demands were.
 To me they felt normal.
 And though I hated the pressure, I certainly never questioned the demands.
 But Mrs. A. could see how they were tying me in knots.

 Do you have a similar story in your history?
 One that feeds your perfectionism today?
 If so, you’re certainly not alone.
 And fears needn’t hold sway over you.
 You can make different choices now.

 My new E-Guide Book titled “Why Perfectionists Aren’t Perfect: How to Overcome the Pitfalls of Perfectionism and Change Your Life for Good” puts proven, practical, Heart-Based Time Success Tools into your hands.
 It gently steers you to a more profound understanding of the roots of your challenges.

-Unlock the door to your freedom with my special, early-bird offer.
 Click this link to learn all about “Why Perfectionists Aren’t Perfect” and the valuable companion bonus that accompanies it.